Legalica Privacy Policy & Data Protection

 | Active data deletion | Within 30 days |

-| Backup purge | Within 90 days |
+| Backup purge | Within 90 days (consistent with provider deletion lifecycles) |

 | Deletion certificate | Upon request |